liqotech/liqo/docs/pages/User/GettingStarted/peer.md

 weight: 3
 ---

 Once Liqo is installed in your cluster, you can start establishing new *peerings*.
-Specifically, you can rely on three different methods to peer with other clusters:

-1. **LAN Discovery**: automatic discovery of neighboring clusters available in the same LAN.
-This looks similar to the automatic discovery of Wi-Fi hotspots and it is particularly suitable when your cluster is composed of a single node (e.g., [K3s](https://k3s.io)).
-2. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*), by scraping the existence of specific DNS entries.
-This looks similar to the discovery of voice-over-IP SIP servers and it is mostly oriented to big organizations that wish to adopt Liqo in production.
-3. **Manual Configuration**: manual addition of specific clusters to the list of known ones.
-This method is particularly appropriate outside LAN, without requiring any DNS configuration.

-In this tutorial, we rely on LAN Discovery since our Kind clusters are in the same L2 broadcast domain.
+In this tutorial, we rely on [LAN Discovery](/user/post-install/discovery#lan-discovery) since our Kind clusters are in the same L2 broadcast domain.

 ## LAN Discovery